 Staring at the photo, you realize the Poles in the background are blurry, their faces mostly obscured and hidden.
 But still, despite the lack of detail, you can sense a sadness, a defeatedness, in their eyes.
 It fills you with unease.

 From the kitchen, a crescendo of white-noise roars and pulls your eyes up.
 Caroline has turned the radio on, and she is tuning rapidly.
-Within seconds, the voice of President Roosevelt blankets the air.
+Within seconds, the voice of President Franklin D. Roosevelt blankets the air.
 He says,

 “It is easy for you and for me to shrug our shoulders and to say that conflicts taking place thousands of miles from the continental United States, and, indeed, thousands of miles from the whole American Hemisphere, do not seriously affect the Americas — and that all the United States has to do is to ignore them and go about (our) its own business.
 Passionately though we may desire detachment, we are forced to realize that every word that comes through the air, every ship that sails the sea, every battle that is fought does affect the American future.”FDR Library